-When you apply for a job with us, we collect your resume or similar information about your background and skills from you.
-If you are selected, we may conduct verification checks, such as reviewing motor vehicle records, employment history, and educational history.
-If you are hired, we use a portion of the information you shared in the application process to set up your employment file and give you the ability to apply for other internal positions.
+When you apply for a job with us, or we consider you for a contract worker position, we may collect your resume or similar information about your background and skills from you or your employer.
+If you are selected, we may conduct verification checks, or ask your employer to do so, such as reviewing motor vehicle records, employment history, and educational history.
+If you are hired, or become a contract worker, we may use a portion of the information you shared in the application process to set up our working relationship together or, as applicable, your employment file and give you the ability to apply for other internal positions.

-As you continue to work for us, we collect from you, directly or indirectly through manager feedback and internal systems, information about your Nissan job role(s), pay, job progression, job-related credentials, performance, and reporting structure.
+As you continue to work for us or continue as a contract worker, we may collect from you, directly or indirectly through manager or employer’s feedback and internal systems, information about your Nissan job role(s), pay, job progression, job-related credentials, performance, and reporting structure.
 This may include information on any disciplinary actions or performance improvement plans.

-We collect, directly from you, information needed to manage your company-provided benefits, including leave of absence, health, and payment information.
-If you participate in voluntary programs, like the employee lease program, we may collect information from and about you and/or others associated with the program needed to confirm eligibility, confirm insurance, and manage your participation in the program.
+For employees, we collect, directly from you, information needed to manage your company-provided benefits, including leave of absence, health, and payment information.
+If you participate in voluntary employment programs, like the employee lease program, we may collect information from and about you and/or others associated with the program needed to confirm eligibility, confirm insurance, and manage your participation in the program.

 - Education Information

-When you apply for a job with us, we collect your resume or similar documents from you that include education information.
-As you continue to work for us, we may capture from you, directly or indirectly through shared business documents, information about your professional credentials, which may include your degree(s) and other educational efforts.
+When you apply for a job with us or we consider you for a contract worker position, we may collect your resume or similar documents from you or your employer that include education information.
+As you continue to work for us, we may capture from you, directly or indirectly through shared business documents or from the employer of contract workers, information about your professional credentials, which may include your degree(s) and other educational efforts.

-As you sign up for and complete voluntary or required training courses, we may have records regarding for which courses you have registered, the completion status of each course, and in some cases, whether you have successfully passed any related quizzes.
+As you sign up for and complete voluntary or required training courses, we may have records regarding any courses where you have registered, the completion status of each course, and, in some cases, whether you have successfully passed any related testing.

 We may have collected the above categories and types of Personal Information about you in the following ways:

-- Indirectly, through data brokers from which we may obtain updated information.
+- Indirectly, e.g., from data brokers from which we may obtain updated information (for employees).

-- Optionally, job applicants can voluntarily provide online information, such as LinkedIn information.
+- Optionally and voluntarily, job applicants or employers of contract workers, or contract workers can provide online information, such as LinkedIn information.

 We may use your information, including Personal Information, to:

-- Maintain and manage our employment relationship with you.
+- Maintain and manage our relationship with you.